 Get kids involved in the tradition of moon sighting with binoculars they can help put together.
 It’s a great way to encourage pretend play for toddlers and preschoolers and big kids won’t mind a peek through the binoculars either!
 You can use these binoculars twice – once to spot the crescent moon for Ramadan and then again at the end of Ramadan to spot the crescent moon of Eid Al-Fitr.
+Our moon sighting binoculars are purple and gold in keeping with the colors of Ramadan and Eid al Fitr.
+You can read more about our proposal for Ramadan and Eid colors on our Muslim holiday colors page.

 - Two cardboard tubes